apiaryio/api-blueprint/examples/Real World API.md

 HOST: https://alpha-api.app.net

 # Real World API
-This API Blueprint demonstrates a real world example documenting portion of [App.net API](http://developers.app.net).
+This API Blueprint demonstrates a real world example documenting a portion of [App.net API](http://developers.app.net).

-NOTE: This document is **work in progress**.
+NOTE: This document is a **work in progress**.

 ---